wyichew2708/unit_test_generator/README.md

 This project provides a simple command line interface to generate test scripts using language models.
 The process is broken down into several agents that analyze the repository, build prompts and review generated code.
+All LLM calls are routed to an on-premise [Ollama](https://ollama.com/) instance.

 ## Installation